techidaily/site-facebook/source/_posts/executing-the-perfect-pivot-tearing-down-facebook-business-pages.md

 ## What Happens When You Delete a Facebook Page?

- Like with[deleting a Facebook account](https://www.makeuseof.com/tag/delete-facebook-account/) , Facebook will not purge your account immediately.
+ Like with [deleting a Facebook account](https://www.makeuseof.com/tag/delete-facebook-account/) , Facebook will not purge your account immediately.
 Instead, it will be scheduled for permanent deletion in 30 days.
 That means you can get your Facebook page back after deleting it.
 Of course, you need to do that before the 30 days are over.
 However, there are a few things to bear in mind.

  Facebook will instantly unpublish your page, so it won't be visible on the platform anymore.